yoki31/documentation/content/applications/finance/accounting/fiscal_localizations/localizations/france.rst

 Journals are also checked against those already existing in Odoo to avoid duplicates, also in the case of multiple FEC files imports.

-Should a similar journal code already be present in the system, the existing one will be used instead of creating a new one.
+Should a similar journal code already be present in the system, the existing one is be used instead of creating a new one.

-New journals will have their name prefixed by the string ``FEC-``

-e.g. `ACHATS --> FEC-ACHATS`
+New journals have their name prefixed by the string ``FEC-``. **Example**: `ACHATS --> FEC-ACHATS`

-The journals will **not** be archived, the user will be entitled to handle them as he wishes.
+The journals are **not** archived, the user is entitled to handle them as he wishes.

 Journal type determination
 **************************